 A/Prof Beck has a background in applied physics (MSci 2006, University of Glasgow) and engineering (PhD 2011, ANU), and has previously held prestigious international fellowships including a Marie Curie Fellowship from the European Commission (IIF, 2012), and a Discovery Early Career Researcher Award (DECRA, 2018) from the Australian Research Council.

 Activities & Awards

-- 2018: CECS Dean’s Award for contributions to Programs that Enhance Student Learning: “For their pioneering efforts in developing enhanced feedback mechanisms and grading mechanisms” Team award.
+- 2018: CECS Dean’s Award for contributions to Programs that Enhance Student Learning

 - 2018: World Economic Forum (WEF) Young Scientist.
 Each year, the World Economic Forum honours 50 extraordinary scientists under the age of 40 for their contributions to advancing the frontiers of science, engineering and technology.

 - 2014: Future Engineering Research Leader Fellowship (FERL) from the Research School of Engineering at ANU for Nanostructured Optoelectronic Devices